arozanski97/SUNK-based-contig-scaffolding/README.md

 - contig_bed: bed file with contigs to scaffold

 # Output:
-PAF of ONT reads that link two Contigs that have SUNK placement support (>2 SUNK Matches between ONT read and assembly and alignment length > 50kbp)
+PAF of ONT reads that links two contigs that have SUNK placement support (>2 SUNK matches between ONT read and assembly, and alignment length >50 kbp).
 Output will be available along this path:
 ```
 {sample}/join_reads/{kmer_size}/{region}/{map}-{remap}/joining_reads.paf
 ```